 Jones and Woolsey both oppose increasing taxes to subsidize the State of NH.
 They clearly stand in opposition to Rick Griffin's plan; the plan to increase Hampton taxes to reward the State for their irresponsibility.

-For details on the Budget Committee Candidacy of Jones, please see the announcement on the Patch.
+For details on the Budget Committee Candidacy of Jones, please see the candidacy announcement.

 Jones also encourages voters to consider the recommendations of the "Yellow Sheet", though he disagrees with it's creators on a number of issues.
 Specifically Jones differs on their recommendations regarding Town Warrant Articles 17 & 18 - Jones recommends a no vote in support of previous voters' choices.
 Jones also disagrees with Hampton School District Warrant #4, believing it is absurd to spend over 1/2 million dollars to build only 2 classrooms, especially for a student population that is not increasing and expected to decrease in coming years.
 Jones does believe the Yellow Sheet is otherwise correct in general and appaulds their efforts to open discussion on issues rather than personalities when citizens consider how they should cast their votes.